tiffpereira/tasty_table/README.md

 Deployed website: [Tasty Table](https://tastytable.surge.sh/)

 ### Motivation
-The project was born out of a personal need for diverse and accessible recipes after being diagnosed with Crohn's disease, which necessitated a strict home cooking regimen.
-Realizing the struggle of finding daily cooking inspiration, the idea for Tasty Table was conceived as a solution to aid not just me, but many others in their culinary journeys.
+The project was born out of a personal need for diverse and accessible recipes after being diagnosed with an autoimmune disease, which necessitated a strict home cooking regimen.
+Realizing the struggle of finding daily cooking inspiration, the idea for Tasty Table was conceived as a solution to aid anyone on their culinary journey.

 ### Technologies Used
 * HTML